rotorman/TX16S_HallDriftComp/README.md

 ```
 Temp.: 24.98 deg C, AccXYZ: 2.21 -3.55 9.17, GyroXYZ: 0.04, -0.11, -0.04
 ```

+The units are temperature in degrees Centigrade, linear acceleration in m/s^2, rotational acceleration in rad/s.

 A brief press on the power button turns on the radio, a press longer than 1 second, turns the radio off again.